hacktoberfest-unicam/awesome-hacktoberfest-beryllium-bear/README.md

   ```
 ### How to PR
 * Go to your fork on GitHub and switch to the branch you just pushed.
 * Click on the "New Pull Request" button.
 GitHub will guide you through creating a pull request.
+Make sure your pull request is pointing to the `hackathon` branch.
 Provide a clear title and description for your changes.

 NOTE: check your pr, we may leave messages or ask changes